-- The data will have to be collected and evaluated carefully since some clients may get angry about being denied services even when they were provided with good customer service. - Convenience is directly tied to available staff to meet current workload.
+- Customer feedback must be evaluated carefully since some clients may get angry about being denied services even when they were provided with good customer service. - Convenience is directly tied to available staff to meet current workload.
 An increase in caseloads or decrease in staff will negatively impact clients' ability to easily access Department services, resources and information. - In some areas of the state, there are parking limitations that make it difficult for those who want or need to physically access services.
-Addressing this issue will take time and resources. - Due to the rural and remote geography of the state there always will be some degree of inconvenience for IDHW clients who require face-to-face meetings.
+Addressing this issue will take time and resources. - Due to the rural and remote geography of the state there always will be some degree of inconvenience for clients who require face-to-face meetings.